 Photo by High West Distillery

 Park City Pro Tip: If you happen to be in Park City on Christmas Eve, head to the mountain’s base to watch as Santa, and his helpers ski down with lights!
 The Payday Lift has the best views to watch and usually has the Christmas tree up there too.

 Where to Eat

 As for dinner, Main Street is home to some great restaurants!
-I would definitely recommend making reservations somewhat ahead of time since the winter season can be quite busy.
+I recommend making reservations somewhat ahead of time since the winter season can be quite busy.
 Some of the places I have loved are listed below.
 Three of them, Chimayo, Grappa, and Wahso, are part of the Bill White Restaurant Group.

 - Grappa Italian Restaurant